-In Hanoi, you can watch Water Puppet Show in Thang Long Water Puppet Theatre.
+In Hanoi, you can watch the Water Puppet Show at Thang Long Water Puppet Theatre.
 The tradition of water puppet stems from a time when rice paddy fields were flooded and villagers would make entertainment by standing in the waist-deep water with the puppets performing over the water.

 Water Puppet Show is not plainly a music show or a play.
 It’s somehow a mixture between two of them and with storylines of Vietnamese folk tales.
 If you’re curious enough, come to Thang Long Water Puppet Theater to enjoy it.

 Hidden amidst the hectic, narrow streets of the Hanoi Old Quarter lies a funky little area, where motorbikes are no longer the biggest danger to locals stepping outside of their front door.
 Rather than being a normal road with car or motorbike traffic, it has actual real railway lines running through it.
 Homes and businesses literally open out onto the railway lines.

 Yes, this is the Hanoi Train Street - an unique spot for explorers out there.

 Whenever the train passes through, the locals prepare for it.
 Drying clothes are carried inside, children ushered indoors, and bikes pulled to the side of the road just before the train speeds past, with a couple feet of clearance at most on each side.

 If you think this is dangerous, then you will be surprised by how the locals live their peaceful and calm lives in such a place!

 Some Hanoi facts you might already know, but some might be brand new.
 We hope after this post, you gain some insight into this beautiful city.